swisspost/gateleen/gateleen-queue/README_queue.md

 }
 ```
 When batchQueue is set to true, the queue processor treats payload as a JSON array of queue items.
+Batch queue processing supports JSON payloads only (each decoded item payload must be a JSON object).

 The processor:

-Uses the first item as the base request.
+* Uses the first item as the base request.
-Decodes each item’s Base64 payload.
+* Decodes each item’s Base64 payload.
-Adds all decoded payloads into one JSON array.
+* Adds all decoded payloads into one JSON array.
-Sends one HTTP request with the merged payload.
+* Sends one HTTP request with the merged payload.

 Example of source data:
 ```json